Intent signals: The difference between signals and high intent

 High intent vs intent signals: what’s the difference?

-There is a stark difference between “high intent” and “intent signals”.
-The former relies upon multiple inputs to determine the true intention behind a prospect’s engagement with your business.
-The latter speaks only to one piece of the larger puzzle.
+Intent signals rely upon multiple inputs to determine the true intention behind a prospect’s engagement with your business.

-Short of saying, “I am looking to buy that product”, you can only identify high-intent leads through behaviours.
+Short of saying, “I'm looking to buy that product”, you can only identify high-intent leads through behaviours.
 And it’s these signals that imply action.

 Our best practices for identifying high-intent leads